Can an insurance company cancel my insurance for making a claim?

 Can attorney’s fees and costs be assessed against an insurance company for having to fight a valid claim that has been denied?

 Yes.
-According to Florida Statute 624.155(4), an insurance company must pay the attorney’s fees and costs of an insured who prevails against their own insurance company.
+According to Florida Statute 627.428, an insurance company must pay the attorney’s fees and costs of an insured who prevails against their own insurance company.
 The purpose of the law is to encourage insurance companies to pay valid claims and to compensate insureds who must hire an attorney to enforce their rights under insurance contracts.
+There are difderent statutes regarding surplus lines companies as well as other types of insurance (e.g., health insurance).

 Do you take cases on a contingency basis?